Secure human oversight of AI: Threat modeling in a socio-technical context: Introduction

 However, one key challenge that remains underexplored is the security risks that arise from human oversight of AI.
 Because human oversight will be implemented as part of the safety, security, and accountability architecture of AI systems \cite{laux_institutionalised_2024, jobin2019global}, malicious actors who successfully attack elements related to oversight can significantly undermine the safety of AI operations.
 In this sense, the human oversight architecture creates a new attack surface for targeting AI operations in high-risk contexts such as critical infrastructure, public administration, or medicine.
-A security-focused perspective on human oversight is crucial, given the central role oversight already plays, the expectations placed on it in high-risk contexts, and its growing importance as a regulatory requirement in AI governance, such as under the EU AI Act.
-If we fail to assess and address the security challenges of human oversight, we risk overlooking potential attack vectors in high-risk contexts; and without awareness of these vectors, we will not be able to design effective hardening strategies.
+A security-focused perspective on human oversight is crucial, given the central role human oversight already plays, the expectations placed on it in high-risk contexts, and its growing importance as a regulatory requirement in AI governance, such as under the EU AI Act.
+If we fail to assess and address the security challenges of human oversight, we risk overlooking potential attack vectors in high-risk contexts; and without awareness of these vectors, we will not be able to design effective countermeasures and hardening strategies.
+Ultimately, neglecting security aspects of human oversight can undermine its main objective---risk mitigation---or even increase risks by introducing additional attack vectors.

 In this paper, we introduce a security-related perspective on human oversight of AI.
-Specifically, drawing on cybersecurity research, we outline possible attack vectors that threaten the key requirements of effective human oversight (i.e., epistemic access, self-control, causal power, and fitting intentions; \cite{sterz2024quest}).
-These attacks may target the AI system itself, the communication between the AI system and oversight personnel, or the personnel directly (see Figure \ref{fig:ho_attack_surface}).
-We also draw on the cybersecurity literature to discuss hardening strategies that can mitigate the risks posed by such attacks.
+Human oversight is best understood as a socio-technical system that can be instantiated in many different ways.
+For the purposes of threat modeling, we model it as an IT application and draw on established cybersecurity methods to analyze attack surfaces and vulnerabilities.
+This enables us to identify security threats to the key requirements of effective human oversight (i.e., epistemic access, self-control, causal power, and fitting intentions; \cite{sterz2024quest}).
+Threat modeling further provides insights into applicable countermeasures and hardening strategies to mitigate the identified cybersecurity risks.